Over the next four months, both the wastewater and water pipes along Cuba Street between Rangitikei Street and Taonui Street are being replaced.

 We know construction work like this can be tough on businesses, so it’d be great if Palmy residents could visit these shops and show their support during the construction period.
 We’re sorry for the inconvenience this may cause, but this work is vital to ensuring we can continue to supply some of the best water services in the country.”Robert Van Bentum

-There will be two instances when the intersection at Rangitikei and Cuba Streets for approximately a week in each case.
-The dates will be confirmed closer to the time, and the public will be given advanced notice.
+Rangitikei Street will be closed from Grey Street to the Square between 7am and 4pm from Monday 17 to Friday 21 February.
+Detours will be in place and all businesses remain open.
 To complete the critical join, where the pipes meet, the intersection needs to be closed.
 We’ve ruled out night-time work due to the need for daylight to ensure the accuracy of the work done, and to avoid impacting on the sleep of a large number of residents in this area.

 This work enables the next stage of the upgrade to Cuba Street to be advanced.